MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 In the this step, you'll add entities to your data source.
 In Customer Insights, entities are datasets.
 For example, if you have a database that includes multiple datasets, each of those datasets is an entity (an Orders dataset or Sales dataset, for example).

 1. Use the Power Query window shown in the following example to review and possibly configure the data.
-The entities that the system identified in your selected data source will appear on the left (outlined in red):
+The entities that the system identified in your selected data source will appear on the left (#1):

-// 1 <!-- We should blur the data in the table (no need to blur anything else).
-Digits 1, 2, 3 should replace color red (above this comment), color blue (mentioned in the text beneath the image), and color green (also in the text beanth the image) correspondly -->

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-configure-edit-queries.png "Edit queries")

 2. In this step, you can also edit and transform the data.
 First, choose an entity to edit or transform.
-Then use one of the menus located at the top of the Power Query window to find a specific transformation (those are outlined in blue in the preceding example).
-Also note that each transformation will be added as a processing step, as outlined in green in the preceding example, which can always be modified as needed.
+Then use one of the menus located at the top of the Power Query window to find a specific transformation (those are outlined in #2 in the preceding example).
+Also note that each transformation will be added as a processing step, as outlined in #3 in the preceding example, which can always be modified as needed.

 **Note**: It might not be possible to make changes to data sources that are currently used in one of the app's processes (*Segmentation, Match, Merge*, etc).
 Using the **Settings** page, you can track the progress of each of the active processes and upon their completion, return to **Data Sources** page and make your changes.